-My third online income report!
-I’m still in a bit in shock that I’m actually writing about earning money online.
-Granted, the numbers are small and I have a long way to go until I’m earning a decent income, but it’s a start.
-And everyone has to start somewhere, right?
-Long before I started this blog, I used to read income reports from other bloggers, marvelling at how they could earn a living online.
-Earning numbers far beyond what I earn at my full time job, and managing to do this all with a laptop and some determination.
+Long before I started this blog, I used to read income reports from other bloggers.
+How do they earn so much money online?!
+And, earning numbers far beyond what I earn at my full time job.
+Plus managing to do this all with a laptop and some determination.
 The fact that there are so many ways to earn a living online means that almost anyone can earn some money on the side, if they want to.
+One of my big aims for 2017 is to slowly build my online business/income to a consistently higher number each month.
+I do have some big plans to work on during the year, starting with Frugal Cottage Coaching ?

 Some of my favourite bloggers who share their income reports are: